-Council President Herb Wesson assigned Mitch as Chair of the Homelessness and Poverty Committee; Vice Chair of the Arts, Parks, Health, Aging and Los Angeles River committee; Chair of Entertainment and Facilities; and a committee member of Economic Development, Energy and Environment, Public Safety, and Public Works and Gang Reduction committee, and a member of the ad hoc committee on the 2024 Summer Olympic Games.
+Council President Herb Wesson assigned Mitch as Chair of the Homelessness and Poverty Committee; Vice Chair of the Arts, Parks, Health, Entertainment, Education, Neighborhoods, and River Committee; Vice Chair of Public Safety; and a committee member of Information, Technology, and General Services; Energy, Climate Change, and Environmental Justice; Public Safety; and a member of the ad hoc committee on the 2024 Summer Olympic Games.

 Mitch is deeply passionate about giving back to his community, supporting families, the arts, habitat preservation, and open space.
 He has volunteered and held leadership positions in several non-profit organizations such as the California Wilderness Coalition, Project Angel Food, The Wildlife Waystation, and the Santa Cecilia Orchestra, an organization that provides after-school classical music lessons to children in the Los Angeles Unified School District in traditionally underserved communities.

 Mitch’s great appreciation for the environment and his surroundings were shaped by his rural upbringing in Oklahoma.
 Mitch lived in a small farming community until the age of 7 when he moved to the city.
 A Los Angeles resident since 1982, Mitch has developed a keen perspective on the values and needs in both rural and urban settings.

 Mitch was raised in a humble, working class family along with his brother and two sisters.
 His father was a union truck driver while his mother was an administrative assistant.
 His father’s job required him to drive out to Los Angeles several times a month, fueling Mitch’s dream to eventually move out west on his own.
 Mitch’s simple childhood has enabled him to realize the importance of having access to resources for a comfortable, fulfilling life.

 As a member of the Wyandotte Native American tribe, Mitch was sworn into office by Wyandotte Nation Chief Billy Friend along the Los Angeles River on June 29th, 2013, and officially with the Mayor and his newly elected Council colleagues on June 30, 2013.